aws-samples/spark-on-aws-lambda/README.md

 1. Create a Docker file with an AWS base image, public.ecr.aws/lambda/python:3.8.
 The Dockerfile has the entrypoint to the Lambda_Hnadler and the command to execute the script when triggered.
 2. Locally create a Docker image and container.
 Use AWS cloud9, AWS workspace, or a local PC for this step.
 3. Create an Amazon ECR Repository and push the container to the repository.
-Manually upload to the AWS ECR repository or use the script. aws-ecr-repository-push.sh.
+Manually upload to the AWS ECR repository or use the shell script aws-ecr-repository-push.sh or SAM template build and upload.
 4. Create an AWS Lambda function with the role AmazonLambdaTaskExecutionRolePolicy.
 Increase the memory and timeout settings to suit the file size.
 The environmental variable can be set if dynamic input is required.
 5. Choose the option to use a container image for AWS Lambda.
 6. Create a sample event and trigger the AWS Lambda script.